 A free shuttle travels a round trip route around to all three campgrounds and the Folk Fest site every 30 minutes during Festival hours to take you from the campgrounds to the site.
 You can bike around, too - we have bike lock-up areas in the Quiet and Festival Campgrounds and at the Main Gate.

-RVs are welcome in both the Quiet Campground and Festival Campground, however all RVs in the Festival Campground must have a RV ticket, as space for RVs is limited.
+RVs are welcome in both the Quiet Campground and Festival Campground, however all RVs in both campgrounds must have an RV ticket, as space for RVs is limited.

 Campsites cannot be reserved.
 If you want to camp with a group of friends, you need to arrive together to ensure you get a spot together.